zachj1582/unit-testing-afternoon-new/README.md

 });
 ```

 Run `npm run test` again.
 It breaks!
 You should get an error that the last 3 characters of the `shortened` string are not `...`.
 This is because it just so happens calling `.trim()` on this string after shortening it to 100 characters removed the empty space at the end making it 99 characters.
-The logic of our function then checks if the length of the string is 100 and if so it will all 3 periods.
-This is fault in our logic and we caught it using a unit test.
+The logic of our function then checks if the length of the string is 100 and if so it will add 3 periods.
+This is a fault in our logic and we caught it using a unit test.
 Let's refactor the function so that it correctly accounts for this case.

 ```js
 export const shortenText = text => {